 The overall sound sets out to create retro-futurist robotic love songs that tell stories of heartbreak and loyalty and evoke the sound of a robotic party.
 Kenji Run is the sound of our past and future.

-Matthew Goodall-Brown is a 26 year-old musician who has performed in a variety of musical outfits.
+Matthew Goodall-Brown is a UK-based musician who has performed in a variety of musical outfits.
 As a solo artist, he performed under the stage name Clanky Robo Gob Jobs, headlining local shows and playing an absurdist mix of Gabba, Black Metal and Chiptunes to unsuspecting audiences around the country.
 He also frequently performs with Nerdcore rap act B-Type as primary beat master.

 Matt believes that music should be fun and original and that the pretentiousness of modern music is to be abhorred and that music should not be elitist — above all, he likes to have fun with his sound and wants everyone to join in with him.